Map Begin Function - C++ Programming Tutorial

 Return value

-It returns an iterator pointing to the first element of the map.
+It yields an iterator that points to the initial element within the map.

 Example 1